 On April 16, 2010, the school board approved revisions to P 7-24 Student Course Load that states students in grades 9-11 must carry the equivalent of six credit-bearing courses and must elect to carry another approved course, a repeat course, or a study hall in seventh period.
-All students in grade twelve (senior students) must carry the equivalent of five credit-bearing courses.
-Unless a waiver is granted, senior students must also carry other approved courses, repeat courses, or study halls in the sixth and seventh periods.
+All students in grade twelve (senior students) must carry the equivalent of four credit-bearing courses.
+Unless a waiver is granted, senior students must also carry other approved courses, repeat courses, or study halls in the other three periods.
+Senior students for whom a waiver is granted may be dismissed from school after the fourth, fifth, or sixth period.
+Transportation from school to home will not be provided for students who are dismissed early.
 For additional information, please contact your appropriate guidance counselor.